Cops rescue transsexual doc begging in TN, help realise her dream | Entertainment

 Cops rescue transsexual doc begging in TN, help realise her dream

-A young transsexual doctor found in the company of transgenders, begging on the streets of this temple town, was rescued by the police who is now helping her open a clinic, to serve the people.
+A young transsexual doctor found in the company of transgenders and begging on the streets of this temple town was rescued by the police who are now helping her open a clinic.
 The transsexual, who did not want her name to be revealed, hopes to move the Medical Council of India for making appropriate changes in the records, and open the clinic to resume medical practice soon.

 This young doctor who graduated from the Madurai Government Medical College in 2018, was ostracized by her family for undergoing sex transformation to became a woman.
 Her profession almost came to an end when she was sacked from a hospital, where she was working for a year, after the sex change surgery.